FRC Driver Station Powered by NI LabVIEW

 Team Number - Should contain your FRC Team Number.
 This controls the mDNS name that the DS expects the robot to be at.
 Shift clicking on the dropdown arrow will show all roboRIO names detected on the network for troubleshooting purposes.

 Dashboard Type - Controls what Dashboard is launched by the Driver Station.
-Default launches the file pointed to by the “FRC DS Data Storage.ini” (for more information about setting a custom dashboard ), by default this is Dashboard.exe in the Program Files (x86)\FRC Dashboard folder.
+Default launches the file pointed to by the “FRC DS Data Storage.ini” (for more information about setting a custom dashboard).
+By default this is Dashboard.exe in the Program Files (x86)\FRC Dashboard folder.
 LabVIEW attempts to launch a dashboard at the default location for a custom built LabVIEW dashboard, but will fall back to the default if no dashboard is found.
 SmartDashboard and Shuffleboard launch the respective dashboards included with the C++ and Java WPILib installation.
-Remote launches another dashboard from the “DashboardRemoteIP” field in the “FRC DS Data Storage.ini” file.
+Remote forwards LabVIEW dashboard data to the IP specified in Dashboard IP field.

 Game Data - This box can be used for at home testing of the Game Data API.
 Text entered into this box will appear in the Game Data API on the Robot Side.
 When connected to FMS, this data will be populated by the field automatically.